 Finally, consider that paying by credit card directly (not via Paypal) in many countries will offer you a far higher degree of consumer protection should the airline go bankrupt.
 For example, in the UK paying by credit card for goods priced £100 to £30,000 makes the retailer and card company jointly liable.

-At AirTravelGenius.com we’ve published the Paypal list annually since 2008.
+At AirTravelGenius.com we’ve published the Paypal airlines list annually since 2008.
 The list is newly updated for 2016 and is currently 45 airlines.
 The latest addition is Romania’s Blue Air whilst US Airways was removed following the merger with American Airlines.
 The list is in alphabetical order:

 01. Aeromexico (Mexico)